 One of the great challenges in learning Japanese is the kanji (Chinese ideograms), on this topic there are 2 doubts that many people do: How many kanji are there?
 And how many kanji should I learn in Japanese?
 In this article we will talk about these two topics.

 It is impossible to know the exact number of kanji there are.
 In China, thousands of kanji have been created in different regions throughout history, and Japan has also created its own ideograms.
-And throughout the history of Japan some kanji have ceased to be used, or are rarely seen.
-For these reasons it is impossible to determine an exact number of kanji in the Japanese language.
+And throughout the history of Japan, some kanji have ceased to be used, or are rarely seen.
+For these reasons, it is impossible to determine the exact number of kanji in the Japanese language.

 If all the kanji used in Japanese history are counted, before the existence of hiragana the numbers can exceed 40,000.
 The Japanese Ministry of Education has established a list called Jouyou kanji (常用漢字), with a total of 2,136 kanji.
 This list is designed to catalog the most commonly used kanji in Japanese, in newspapers, on television, in books, etc.